 Many pundits have written-off Cardiff City as being among the worst teams ever to have appeared in the Premier League.
 Home results against relatively weak opposition will be crucial to the Bluebirds chances of survival and Brighton’s away form is far from great.
-Does John Newsome think that Neil Warnock’s men can snatch all three points, when the Seagulls invade their nest on Saturday?
+Does John Newsome, our premier league score predictions expert, think that Neil Warnock’s men can snatch all three points, when the Seagulls invade their nest on Saturday?

 CARDIFF v BRIGHTON

 The first match of Game Week 12 of the Premier League live on Sky Sports.

 Cardiff played in a very emotional game at The Cardiff City Stadium on Saturday entertaining Leicester after the previous weeks’ tragedy.
 It was always going to be a tough game for everyone concerned and Cardiff played their own respectful part in proceedings.
 The Bluebird’s matched the Foxes for most of the game but ultimately lost by a single goal.
 That loss dropped Cardiff into the bottom 3 and Big Neil Warnock has his work cut out to get Cardiff out of the relegation zone but will target this tricky game against Brighton early Saturday afternoon.
 It’s a toss-up as to how many football fans will get up early after a Friday Night on the booze for this appetising Sky TV game.